Travel

 Time: 9:00am or 14:00pm

 Catch the water taxi to Santa Cruz La Laguna.
 This costs 25Q.
-The last boat leaves Panajachel at X. The journey takes approximately 30 minutes from Panajachel dock to Santa Cruz, though you should account for waiting times as often the captain won’t leave until the boat has filled up with passengers.
+The journey takes approximately 30 minutes from Panajachel dock to Santa Cruz, though you should account for waiting times as often the captain won’t leave until the boat has filled up with passengers.

 Stay overnight in Santa Cruz La Laguna.
 La Iguana Perdida or Free Cerveza are my top picks for hostels in Santa Cruz.